List of banned video games by country: Brazil

-Brazil has banned many video games since 1999, mainly due to depictions of violence and cruelty, making it illegal to distribute and otherwise sell these games.
-Additionally, the Brazilian advisory rating system requires that all video games be rated by the organization, where unrated video games are banned from being sold in Brazil.
+Since 1999, Brazil has banned several video games, primarily due to depictions of violence and cruelty, making their distribution and sale illegal.
+The Brazilian advisory rating system requires all video games to be rated before they can be sold in the country.
+However, since 2022, developers are allowed to self-rate their games using rating symbols approved by the International Age Rating Coalition (IARC), provided the game is submitted through a participating digital storefront.

-Bully is banned for showing violence and harassment in a school setting.
+Bully was banned for showing violence and harassment in a school setting.
 The ban was lifted on 23 June 2016; the game can be acquired in physical and non-physical format through Steam.

-Counter-Strike is banned because of violence and a map simulating a favela in 2008.
+Counter-Strike was banned because of violence and a map simulating a Favela in 2008.
 The ban was later lifted and the game is available for sale.

-EverQuest is banned because the player is able to go on quests for both good and evil.
+EverQuest was banned because the player is able to go on quests for both good and evil.
+The ban was later lifted.

 Grand Theft Auto: Episodes from Liberty City was banned in Barueri because it uses music by the Brazilian composer Hamilton da Silva Lourenço without proper permission.
 It has been resolved and was lifted in 2012.

-Mainland China
+China

-A very large number of video games are banned in mainland China.
-Games that depict drugs, sexuality, blood, organized crime or defamation of the Chinese government are almost always banned.
-Because of the large size of the Chinese video game market, many studios edit the content of their games to conform to the government's standards.
+A large number of games were banned throughout China.
 Home gaming consoles were banned in mainland China from June 2000 until 2013.
 When the ban was lifted, eighth-generation consoles such as the Xbox One and PlayStation 4 were allowed in the country.

 As of April 2019, after implementing a new mandatory local rating and approval system, any and all games containing depictions of violence, blood, gambling and imperial history are de facto banned from all accessible platforms in the nation (unless otherwise changed to comply with local standards).

 Notable games banned in this region are:

+Cuba

+No video games have ever been banned in Cuba, but few games were sold in that country until 2007 when restrictions were eased.
+In 2010, the video game Call of Duty: Black Ops generated a lot of controversy as there is a mission where the player attempts to assassinate Fidel Castro, only to end up killing a double.